 3. The Dispensation of Human Government Man’s failure brings God's irreversible punitive judgment, resulting with the changing of the languages, and the scattering of humanity, this judgment confounded their efforts in creating a universal false world religious system.
 These changes caused the language difference and made humanity to disperse from their efforts, creating a check and balance on each other.
 The climax of this judgment is from God directly without using the instruments of humanity, which brought about the irreversible punitive judgment.
 At this junction God planned and chose one of the families, Abram's to bring about redemption, Genesis 11.

 This dispensation has a short activated time before the failure and judgment, lasting somewhere about 390 years before the choosing of Abraham.
 Remember a dispensation is not controlled by time, but controlled by God's long-suffering over humanities sin, showing His mercy and grace in His plan to redeem humans, Genesis 10:10 -11:26.

-In chapter ten, we previous explained humanities failure relating to false worship, self-centered pride, and by uniting all humanity to join in the false efforts of religion.
-Humanity united against God by establishing a false religion, creating a city and tower at Shinar, called the Tower of Babel for reaching the heavens, recorded in Genesis chapter nine through eleven.
+Chapter ten, where we previous explained humanities failure relating to false worship, self-centered pride, and attempting to unite all humanity to join in the efforts of a false religion.
+Humanity united against God by establishing a false religion, creating a city and tower at Shinar, called the Tower of Babel, for the purpose of reaching the heavens, recorded in Genesis chapter nine through eleven.

 The whole earth had been reestablished from the time of Noah and his three sons.
 It is recorded that Noah was still alive during this dispensation and its failure, Genesis 9:28 "And Noah lived after the flood three hundred and fifty years".